dkarter/backpack/README.md

 When you go pairing don't forget to bring your backpack.

 This plugin is a collection of some things I consider essential to my NeoVim workflow while being careful not to override common defaults.
+These preferences are packaged into a plugin for portability.
+I use it for pairing at work so that I have to do less ergonomic gymnastics when switching between my personal machine and work machine.

 Add these plugins to your Vim bundle file: